 Decimal('3.2') # 3.2

-If you are working with currencies, you may be interested in the Python Money Class.
-Putting their currency presets approach, which is stated on their project page, into the macro editor works well for me:
+If you are working with currencies, you may be interested in the Macro → Money

 Cyclic references are possible in pyspread.
 However, recursion depth is limited.
 Pyspread shows an error when the maximum recursion depth is exceeded.
 It is strongly advisable to only use cyclic references when either a frozen or a button cell interrupts the cycle.
 Otherwise, cyclic calculations may lock up pyspread.